trevwar/datasciencecoursera/CodeBook.md

 The data used in this project is the mean and standard deviation variables for each subject and each activity.

 ## Variables and Summaries calculated

+The following variables are included in the txt file produced:

+- Subject - the number of the subject taking part in the activities
+- ActivityLabel - the description of the type of activity being carried out by the subject
+- variable - the variable being measured
+- mean - the mean value of the variable for the activity and subject

 The mean was calculated for each of the following variables, for each activity and each subject:

 - tBodyAcc-mean()-X